hasnatali1947/Warrior-cars/README.md

 ### Run tests

-No tests
+No tests required or added

 ### Deployment

-You can deploy this project using:

-Get a hosting website and give all of the github files
+This is not a deployable project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>